open-source-tabletop/cadence/core-rules/core-rules.md

 ### Units and Models

-In the game, a **model** is a specific term referring to a miniature or group of miniatures mounted on a single base or otherwise connected.
+Throughout these rules, a **model** is a specific term referring to a miniature or group of miniatures mounted on a single base or otherwise connected.
 If a model does not have a base, it must have a clear footprint to count as a base. **Units** are groups of 1 or more models within the game.
 All models must belong to exactly one unit.
-Some games feature large units of models while smaller games will typically have 1 model in each unit.

 #### Army Lists and Profiles

-To play the game, you need to know which models you can use and what they can do on the battlefield.
-Each model in the game has a profile that lists its attributes, weapons, equipment, special abilities, and any unique rules it may have.
-The unit profiles are provided in each module, often grouped into different factions in army lists.
+To play a game, you need to know which models and units you can use and what they can do on the battlefield.
+A game made in Cadence will usually include army lists that provide this information for various options or factions.
+Each unit in a game will typically have a profile that lists the models in the unit, their attributes, weapons, equipment, special abilities, and any unique rules they may have.

 #### Attributes